Skip to main content

 EBONY LEAKE

 Ebony brings a strong foundation in the New Zealand Agri sector, having graduated from Lincoln University in Christchurch with a degree in Agribusiness and food marketing.
 Her rural upbringing on a sheep and beef farm in Taranaki ignited her passion for the agrifood sector.
-Now, she’s embarking on her career in New Zealand’s food innovation environment, specifically focusing on alternative proteins at FoodHQ.
+Now, she’s embarking on her career in New Zealand’s food innovation environment, with an interest in the agrifood value chain at FoodHQ.
 When she’s not working, Ebony enjoys outdoor activities like sports and hiking.

 The Board